smlavine/tmp/SETUP.md

 These steps were written against a Vultr VPS running Debian GNU/Linux 10.

+## Create the group

+All users that can interact with ```tmp``` must be members of the tmp group.

+	groupadd tmp

 ## Create a new system user

 This is the user that people will SSH into when using ```tmp```.
+If you want, you can make multiple users with different permissions (file size limits, mime type limits) or access (keys, password).
+For this guide we are only going to make one user.
 It doesn't matter what this user is called, but it makes sense to me to call it tmp.

-	useradd -m tmp
+	useradd -mg tmp tmp
 	chsh -s /bin/bash tmp  # Optional, for easier administration passwd tmp  # For now, at least, give the user a strong password